 (a) For our practical exercises, we will be using Allegro Common Lisp (ACL), which is installed on all Linux machines at IFI.
-The machines in our laboratory room and many of the IFI students laboratories are installed with Linux, and it is sufficient to just log in and start with step (b) below.
+Most of the IFI student laboratories are installed with Linux, where it is sufficient to just log in and start with step (b) below.